A unified error analysis for randomized low-rank approximation with application to data assimilation: Introduction

-The outline is the following.
+The outline of this paper is the following.
 We first introduce key background material that will be helpful throughout the manuscript in Section~\ref{sec:preliminary}.
-Section~\ref{sec:main} details our main result on the general error analysis stated in Theorem~\ref{th:main}.
-Section~\ref{sec:main:application} illustrates our proposed analysis in three practical contexts: the classical power iteration scheme, the generalized RSVD~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022} and the case where the covariance matrix is constructed out of a priori information.
-For the first two contexts, a comparison of our bounds with the ones from~\cite{Gu_SubspaceIterationRandomization_2015} and~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022} is proposed.
-In Section~\ref{sec:num}, we propose numerical illustrations on a data assimilation problem~\cite{Daley_AtmosphericDataAnalysis_1999,LahozKhattatovEtAl_DataAssimilation_2010} and show that exploiting the particular structure of the problem to define the covariance matrix $\K$ improves the performance of the RSVD.
+Section~\ref{sec:main} presents our main contribution on the general error analysis.
+In Section~\ref{sec:application}, we specialize our analysis to four practical cases: the RSVD $(\LBold = \I_n$ and $q=0$), the power iteration scheme ($\LBold = \I_n$ and $q \geq 0$), the generalized RSVD~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022} ($q = 0$) and the case where the covariance matrix is constructed out of a priori information on $\A$.
+To illustrate the versatility of Theorem~\ref{th:main}, we propose for the first three cases a comparison with~\cite{HalkoMartinssonEtAl_FindingStructureRandomness_2011,Gu_SubspaceIterationRandomization_2015,BoulleTownsend_GeneralizationRandomizedSingular_2022} respectively.
+In Section~\ref{sec:num}, we propose numerical illustrations on a data assimilation problem~\cite{Daley_AtmosphericDataAnalysis_1999,LahozKhattatovEtAl_DataAssimilation_2010} and show that exploiting the particular structure of the problem to define the covariance matrix $\CBold$ improves the performance of the RSVD.
+Finally, Section~\ref{Sec:conclusions} presents the conclusions together with the outlook.